xbeat/Machine-Learning/README.md

 Batch Normalization is a technique used to improve the training of deep neural networks by normalizing the inputs of each layer.
 It addresses the problem of internal covariate shift, which occurs when the distribution of network activations changes during training.
 This technique helps to stabilize the learning process and dramatically reduces the number of training epochs required to train deep networks.

+## Leave-One-Out Cross-Validation with Python

+Introduction to Leave-One-Out Cross-Validation

+Leave-One-Out Cross-Validation (LOOCV) is a special case of k-fold cross-validation where k equals the number of data points in the dataset.
+This technique is used to assess the performance of a machine learning model by training it on all but one data point and testing it on the left-out point.
+This process is repeated for each data point in the dataset.

 ## Surreal Numbers and Cohomology Theory in Machine Learning

 Introduction to Surreal Numbers and Cohomology Theory in Machine Learning